Beth Chapman, wife of Dog the Bounty Hunter, dies

-A family spokeswoman, Mona Wood-Sword, said in a statement that Chapman died early Wednesday at Queen's Medical Center after an almost 2-year battle with cancer.
+A family spokeswoman, Mona Wood-Sword, said Chapman died early Wednesday at Queen's Medical Centre after an almost two-year battle with cancer.
 She was 51.

 "This is the time she would wake up to go hike Koko Head mountain," Duane Chapman posted on Twitter early Wednesday.
 "Only today, she hiked the stairway to heaven.
 We all love you, Beth.
 See you on the other side."